 When browsing the internet, make sure that you use https rather than just http.
 Check the address bar where you put a URL to make sure the extra “s” is there.
 Adding the “s” enables more security by encrypting anything you send or receive from the website you’re visiting.
 This is a simple security step you can take, especially when on a public wifi network, to add another layer of protection and is another way we keep or client’s information secure.

-Any computer you’d consider using for work purposes likely has a built-in firewall.
-Use it!
-It’s there for a reason and is your first line of defense against hackers.
-If the built-in firewall doesn’t seem good enough, there are many firewalls you can purchase for added security.
-Though we are not the experts at cyber security, we have gone to great lengths to ensure that our client data is always safe and secure whether it’s accessed in Tucson, Arizona, or Juneau, Alaska.
+Any computer that is considered used for work purposes likely has a built-in firewall.
+Use it, we do!
+It’s there for a reason and is the first line of defense against hackers.
+If the built in firewall doesn’t seem strong enough, there are many firewalls to invest in for additional cyber security.
+Though we are not the experts in cyber security, we have gone to great lengths to ensure that our client data is always safe and secure whether it’s accessed in Tucson, Arizona or Juneau, Alaska.

 Accounting is serious business, and we definitely treat it as so.
-If you have questions about getting a virtual cloud set up or increasing your cyber security, don’t hesitate to contact us.
+If you have questions or concerns about investing in a virtual accounting firm, don’t hesitate to contact us.